sho-125/qgarch/README.md

 conditional variance, and stock returns include a volatility-feedback term that helps capture asymmetric return dynamics.
 The framework is designed to accommodate features such as predictive asymmetry, negative skewness, and excess kurtosis in stock returns.
-See John Y. Campbell, Ludger Hentschel (1992).
+See, John Y. Campbell, Ludger Hentschel (1992).
 "No news is good news: An asymmetric model of changing volatility in stock returns."
 Journal of Financial Economics, Volume 31, Issue 3, 281-318.
 https://doi.org/10.1016/0304-405X(92)90037-X.